aptos-foundation/AIPs/aips/aip-91.md

 This allows old code to continue to work without changes on features shared between enum variants.

 This AIP focuses on the extensions to the Move VM needed to implement enum types.
 The extensions are discussed in terms of the [Move Binary Format](https://github.com/aptos-labs/aptos-core/blob/main/third_party/move/move-binary-format/src/file_format.rs), including the new opcodes and their semantics.
-The implementation is in [PR #13812](https://github.com/aptos-labs/aptos-core/pull/13812).

 ### Out of Scope